 Hike Up to the lighthouse

-If you’re looking for a great sunset spot or to getan awesome vantage point of the islands, then one of the best things to do is to hike up the Apo Island Lighthouse.
+If you’re looking for a great sunset spot or to get an awesome vantage point of the crystal clear waters below, then one add a hike up to the Apo Island lighthouse to your list of what to do!

 This slightly steep track begins from the boat harbor and climbs to the highest spot on the island.
 There’s of course, a lighthouse here, as well as some cows who seem to love the view.